Super Smash Bros. Ultimate adds Castlevania's Simon Belmont, Donkey Kong's King K. Rool

 Simon will also have an echo fighter -- one who's essentially the same with a different appearance and animations -- Richter Belmont, who appeared in Rondo of Blood and Symphony of the Night.

-His Final Smash is the Grand Cross and his stage is Dracula's Castle, which will have 34 music tracks from the long-running adventure series.
+His Final Smash is the Grand Cross and his stage is Dracula's Castle, which will have candles that contain items and 34 music tracks from the long-running adventure series.

 Dracula, the big bad of the Castlevania series, will appear under undisclosed conditions, and his son Alucard is joining as new assist trophy.
 Both appear as they did in the 1997 PlayStation game Castlevania: Symphony of the Night.